devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/18-browser-utils.md

 `curl https://archive.apache.org/dist/tomcat/tomcat-8/v8.0.0-RC1/bin/apache-tomcat-8.0.0-RC1-deployer.tar.gz -o apache-tomcat-8.0.0-RC1-deployer.tar.gz`

 Above command will download the file to the given filename.
-But with out givig the
+But with out givig the filename aslo we can download it to the default file name.

 ### Download Files